DigitalFeonix/aoc2019/diary.md

 # Challenge Diary

-Same as last year, I started a few days late.
+Same as last year, I started a few days late and I don't start the challenges right as they are released.
+I am only trying to solve them before I go to bed, not speed run them.
+I'm not trying for Top 100.
+If I make it to Top 1000 for a challenge part I'm happy, Top 500 I'm estatic.

 ## Day 1 - "The Tyranny of the Rocket Equation"